 - Double-check attachments: If you’ll copy and paste information into an email instead of attaching a document, do that.
 If not, let the recipient know within the body of your email that you simply have attached a document.
 It’s also good etiquette to compress the attachment so it takes up less space in the inbox.

 - Proofread: Correct spelling and grammar are important when sending business correspondence.
-After you, complete writing an email, read it aloud to be sure that there are not any errors.
+After you complete writing an email, read it aloud to be sure that there are no errors.
 Reading email aloud will increase the probability of catching any mistakes that our eyes may have skimmed over had you read it silently.

-- Don’t use emojis: Emojis can reflect poorly on your professionalism and albeit they’ll seem cute, they will easily be misinterpreted during a business setting.
+- Don’t use emojis: Emojis can reflect poorly on your professionalism and although they’ll seem cute, they will easily be misinterpreted in a business setting.